 Data Centers

-Microgrids Require Rapid Response Capacity
+Microgrids Require Millisecond Response Capacity

 A Practical Solution